Should I Leave Effects On When Exporting Multitracks For Mixing?

 Is this effect essential to the song?

 For example, a vocal reverb used just for monitoring probably shouldn’t be printed into the main vocal track.
-If it’s switched off for export, the rough mix can still be used as a guide to recreate a similar space in the mix if desired.
+If it’s switched off for export, the rough mix can still be used as a guide so the same kind of space can be recreated properly in the mix if desired.

-But if an effect is baked into the identity of the sound, such as a distorted vocal or a guitar amp sim creating a specific guitar tone, it should usually be included.
+But if an effect is baked into the character of the sound, such as a distorted vocal, a hard-tuned section, or a guitar amp sim creating the actual guitar tone, it should usually be included.
+That’s not just “mix processing” at that point.
+It’s part of the arrangement.

 When in doubt, send both versions and label them clearly.